reaganlu22/VAE/README.md

-<h1 align="center">Variants AutoEncoder - Deep Machine Learning Fall 2020 Project. </h1> <p>
+<h1 align="center">Variants AutoEncoder Enhancemnt </h1> <p>

 <h4 align="center">
 </h4>

-<h4 align="center"> UNCG 2020 Senior Capstone Project 🎓 </h4>
+<h4 align="center">  - Deep Machine Learning Fall 2020 Project 🎓 </h4>

 ## Motivation and Goals
- The global COVID-19 pandemic was declared on March 11, 2020 by the World Health Organization and, as the new year is slowly approaching, the virus shows no apparent signs of disappearing soon.
-This suggests a necessity of new data-driven tools and methods to help society work around and cope with COVID-19 while promoting safety.
-The main goal of COVID Lens is to provide a novel COVID-19 tracking and public awareness system that will inform and protect members of the UNCG community from the COVID-19 virus.
+A variational autoencoder (VAE) provides a probabilistic manner for describing an observation in latent space.
+Thus, rather than building an encoder which outputs a single value to describe each latent state attribute, we'll formulate our encoder to describe a probability distribution for each latent attribute.

 ## Features